michelacameletti/risultati_modello_inla/README.md

 **The scatterplot now represents the number of points of each hexbin on a logairthmic scale, with the result of a lower range and a more contrasted plot**

-- Figure 6: **it would be nice to know which stations are shown and where they are located**.
+- Figure 6: it would be nice to know which stations are shown and where they are located.
 Please adjust the range of the scale

     - [figura articolo](./figure_originali/graficiSerieValidazione_urbanJanuary.png)